jamespfennell/rustilocks/README.md

 - `.loxa`: Lox assembly.
 This is similar to the disassembly output in Crafting Interpreters except it can also be parsed back in and compiled to bytecode.

-- `.rlks`: Lox binary code. ~~This is a serialization of a compiled Lox chunk.
+- `.rlks`: Lox binary code.
+This is a serialization of a compiled Lox program, and can be run directly by the Rustilocks interpreter.
-    I currently use the bincode library for this, but may handroll my own (de)serialization code at some point.
-    This is pretty easy as the bytecode proper is already binary - the non-trivial part is handling Lox values.~~ Not functioning for the moment while I figure out how to serialize/deserialize interned strings.

 ## Goals